 The President is the full-sized version of the 3776 Century, and Platinum’s flagship fountain pen (putting aside limited edition and bespoke pens).

-All of Platinum’s pens mentioned so far are cartridge/converter pens.
+All of Platinum’s pens mentioned so far are cartridge/converters.

 Platinum Pen Sizes

-As you can see, the two are very similar in size.
+As you can see, the all the pens are very similar in size.
 The President is by no means a huge pen and then 3776 Century is not a tiny one.

 Platinum is known for its wonderful gold nibs, particularly because of the large amounts of feedback their nibs are designed to offer.
 This is a distinctly different feeling then the incredibly smooth writing of a Pilot.
 The Platinum nib are not scratchy, they just give you more of a feeling for the paper than some of their competition.
 This comes at the expense of some added friction.